dss-14th/reg-repo-1/README.md

 ### External Data
 - Brand Power Index
-  - Calculated using sales, market share and units
+  - Calculated using sales and units

 ## Modeling
+- Using data splited equally by price range for train and test.
 - Following models were applied:
   - LinearRegression
   - DecisionTreeRegressor
   - RandomForestRegressor
   - GradientBoostingRegressor
   - XGBRegressor
-- RandomForestRegressor performed the best
+- DecisionTreeRegressor performed the best considering of RMSE and r_squared score.

 ## Conclusion
 - DecisionTreeRegressor was applied